mxagar/tool_guides/llms/03_ollama/README.md

 # Then, we can browse and select a model and
 # download from the hub to ~/.chache/huggingface (default)
-# or specify a local folder which will contain .huggingface/download with the model inside
+# or specify a local folder which will contain the model inside
 # https://huggingface.co/TheBloke/MistralLite-7B-GGUF
-huggingface-cli download TheBloke/MistralLite-7B-GGUF mistrallite.Q4_K_M.gguf --local-dir ..\models --local-dir-use-symlinks False
+huggingface-cli download TheBloke/MistralLite-7B-GGUF mistrallite.Q4_K_M.gguf --local-dir ../models --local-dir-use-symlinks False

 # Alternatively, we can also download them manually from the web
 # or we can also clone the HuggingFace model repo